richibrics/PyMonitorMQTT/README.md

 ## Compatibility

-Battery sensor works only with battery-powered computers.
+The battery sensor works only with battery-powered computers.
-CPU Temperature works only in Linux and Windows (not in macOS) Brightness sensor and command doesn't work in Linux yet
+CPU Temperature works only on Linux and Windows (not in macOS) Brightness sensor and command doesn't work on Linux yet

 ## Getting Started